 At the moment, AI cannot completely replace digital marketing jobs.
 In fact, the presence of AI in the marketing department has created more jobs than it used to create.
 If you are a digital marketer, you may be worried that AI may soon replace you, which will completely kick you out of your job.
-Wondering if you could automate the production of your content and customize it perfectly at the same time?
-Yes, you can.
+But is it really possible to automate the production of content and customize it perfectly at the same time?
+The answer is yes.

 Marketing automation and personalization with artificial intelligence is an excellent combination that brings a unique level of personalization in marketing.
 With this, companies can gain a significant advantage in the war for customers, increasing sales and revenues in the post-pandemic era.
 Today, AI can automate many marketing tasks.
 Digital marketing is all about obtaining, organizing and analyzing customer data.